Challenge Exams

 Exam Request Form

-CSCI 102 - If you have taken a prior introductory programming course in Java, Python, or C++ you are eligible to take the CSCI 102 challenge exam.
+CSCI 102 - If you have taken a prior introductory programming course in Java or C++ you are eligible to take the CSCI 102 challenge exam.
 Students who have a score of 4 or 5 on AP Computer Science A may automatically waive CSCI 102.

 • Students who have previously attempted or are currently registered in CSCI 102 or CSCI 103 are not eligible to take the challenge exam.